DanBachmann/Multinational-Retail-Data-Centralisation/README.md

 <li>process_orders
 <li>process_times
 </ul>
-<li>do_nothing - If no processes are specified, then don't run all the threads as is the default.
+<li>do_nothing - do_nothing is specified, then no processing threads will run.
 This can be useful if only a pre-requisite check is desited.
 </ul>
 So a use with options to perform basic pre-requisite checks and process just the users and cards would look like:<br/>
 <code>python . checks process_users process_cards</code>